fal-works/hlc-compiler/README.md

 Directory that contains HashLink built-in files to be included (`.h`/`.c` files, such as `hlc.h`).
 This will be passed to `gcc` as an `-I` option.

-- On Windows: Defaults to directory named `include` in the `--libDir` directory (because it should exist in the HashLink directory, to which `--libDir` is typically set). `null` (will not be passed) if not found.
+- On Windows: Defaults to directory named `include` in the `--hlLibDir` directory (because it should exist in the HashLink directory, to which `--hlLibDir` is typically set). `null` (will not be passed) if not found.
 - On Mac: Defaults to `null`, as the files in question are typically located in `/usr/local/include/`, which is automaticaly searched by `gcc` at default.
 - Alternatively you can set an environment variable `C_INCLUDE_PATH` to the path of this `include` directory so that it is automatically searched by `gcc` as well.
 - If something goes wrong, try passing `-v` option and see which directories are searched by `gcc`.